-When you submit your final version, after your paper has
+When you submit your final version, after your paper has been accepted, prepare it in two-column format, including figures and tables.

-Manuscript received October 9, 2006.
+Manuscript received October 9, 2007.
 (Write the date on which you submitted your paper for review.)
 This work was supported in part by the U.S. Department of Commerce under Grant BS123456 (sponsor and financial support acknowledgment goes here).
 Paper titles should be written in uppercase and lowercase letters, not all uppercase.
 Avoid writing long formulas with subscripts in the title; short formulas that identify the elements are fine (e.g., "Nd-Fe-B").
 Do not write "(Invited)" in the title.
 Full names of authors are preferred in the author field, but are not required.
 Put a space between authors' initials.

-- F. A. Author is with the National Institute of Standards and Technology, Boulder, CO 80305 USA (corresponding author to provide phone: 303-555-5555; fax: 303-555-5555; e-mail: author@ boulder.nist.gov). - S. B. Author, Jr., was with Rice University, Houston, TX 77005 USA.
-He is now with the Department of Physics, Colorado State University, Fort Collins, CO 80523 USA (e-mail: author@lamar. colostate.edu). - T. C. Author is with the Electrical Engineering Department, University of Colorado, Boulder, CO 80309 USA, on leave from the National Research Institute for Metals, Tsukuba, Japan (e-mail: author@nrim.go.jp).
+F. A. Author is with the National Institute of Standards and Technology, Boulder, CO 80305 USA (corresponding author to provide phone: 303-555-5555; fax: 303-555-5555; e-mail: author@ boulder.nist.gov).

+S. B. Author, Jr., was with Rice University, Houston, TX 77005 USA.
+He is now with the Department of Physics, Colorado State University, Fort Collins, CO 80523 USA (e-mail: author@lamar. colostate.edu).

+T. C. Author is with the Electrical Engineering Department, University of Colorado, Boulder, CO 80309 USA, on leave from the National Research Institute for Metals, Tsukuba, Japan (e-mail: author@nrim.go.jp).